 Water Quality Compliance

 The Water division performs all inspections of our water lines and meter assembly installations.
-All water related inspections must be scheduled through the Public Works Water and Wastewater Superintendent and requires, at a minimum, 48 hours advanced notice.
+All water related inspections must be scheduled through the Public Works Water and Wastewater Superintendent and require, at a minimum, 48 hours advanced notice.

 Plant Investment Fee